 The parade starts at 9:30 PM at the Marques de Pombal square and finishes at the Rossio Plaza around midnight.

-Locals create several Manjerico for decoration; some are given away to loved ones.
+Locals create several Manjericos for decoration.
+They give some away to loved ones.

 Some things to consider

 Here are a few things you need to know before you head out to enjoy the festival:

 Lisbon’s weather in June is very comfortable.
 At night, the average temperature is about 61°F (or 16°C).
 We had no problem wearing just t-shirts and shorts.

 But we’re from North America, so this was a good temperature for us.